jj230/jj230/python-scripts/sha256-cracking.md

 ## Code

 This is the final script.
+You can see my comments throughout the code detailing the purpose of different parts of it.

 <div align="left">